Maitreyapatel/reliability-checklist/docs/source/index.rst

    :ref:`BYoM (Bring Your own Model) <byom>`

-If you are a developer and interested in contributing then we highly suggests to refer following pages:
+If you are a developer and interested in contributing then we highly suggest to refer following pages:

    Learn about the dependencies <tbd>